Clemapfel/mousetrap/docs/03_actions.md

 Where `app` is a pointer to our application.

 We see that we can set an actions behavior using `set_function`.
-This method acts a lot like connecting so a signal handler, it has a set signature `(Action*, (Data_t)) -> void`.
+This method acts a lot like connecting so a signal handler, all functions linked to actions are required to have the signature `(Action*, (Data_t)) -> void`.

-There are multiple way of triggering an action, for now, we recall that this behavior can be tied to a button. `Button` speficially has a function for this `set_action`, which links the action to the button.
+There are multiple way of triggering an action, for now, we recall our `print_clicked` behavior should be tied to a button. `Button` speficially has a function for this `set_action`, which links the action to the button.
 If the button is clicked, the action is triggered.

 ```cpp
 auto button = Button();